iestyn-lewis/ngapptemplate/README.md

     * A list of stuffed animals
     * Detailed information about a single stuffed animal

+* Pages are a collection of one or more views that make up a page on your website

+* Navigation is the interface that is presented to the user in the navigation bar

 ### Configuring Things

 Things are configured in the file js\ngat-things.js.
 You can add the things you want to manage, and configure their fields.

+#### Options

+* display - the name of the thing to show to the user

 #### Fields